Vaccines for Travel and Immunization

 • Fatigue

-• Injection site reactions (pain itching swelling tenderness redness or a lump).
+• Injection site reactions (pain itching swelling tenderness redness or a lump)

 What is MMR?

-MMR stands for Measles, Mumps and Rubella which are contagious diseases caused by viruses.
+MMR stands for Measles, Mumps, and Rubella, which are contagious diseases caused by viruses.

 Who requires MMR vaccine?

-MMR vaccine is given intramuscularly to:
+MMR vaccination is administered intramuscularly to:

 • Children at age 12-15 months (first dose) and then at the age of 4-6 years (second dose) as part of their routine immunization schedules